 The 2014 I Saloni design fair in Milan was brimming with gorgeous and evocative illustrations of what’s next in interior design trends for kitchen and bath.
-Many of the following home decorating trends, I believe, will be strong for the latter portion of 2014 and will be an integral component of bath and kitchen design in 2015 and beyond.
+Many of the following home decorating trends, I believe, will be strong for the latter portion of 2014 and will be an integral component of bath and kitchen design in 2015 through 2016.

 1. Model Silhouettes – Thin is In: Surface materials from Cosentino’s innovative Dekton to BLANCO’s Durinox stainless steel integrated counter and sink to reinforced “skinny” ceramics are all examples of the attractive, durable and streamlined silhouettes that were on show in kitchen, bath, interiors and even outdoor design during Milan Design Week.
 Another design take away from the “Thin is In” trend is the appearance of beautifully beveled edges that further accentuated the lovely lines of the thin surface materials.

 2. There’s New Metals in Town – Bronze and Copper: Though brass had a strong showing both at I Saloni and at the spring High Point market, I think it will soon be dethroned by the new kings of metals – bronze and copper.

 3. Life’s a Spa – Living Well at Home: This serenity inducing trend focuses on the need we have at a cellular, if not on a deeper spiritual level, to embrace the sacred concept that self-care and self-nurturing is of vital importance to our overall health and wellness.
 By caring for ourselves we leave our spirits, minds and body renewed and energized to care for others – both in our immediate family and our human family.